NavirInc/Normes-De-Developpement-WordPress/README.md

 As needed, the following extensions can be used:
 - **Polylang** – WP SYNTEX
+- **Woocommerce** - Automattic

-If additional extensions are needed, they must be approved by the agency before use.
+If additional extensions are needed, they must be approved by the agency.

-## Files handling

-TBD

 ## PERFORMANCE
-We aim for a site that adheres to established standards in terms of performance, accessibility, best pratices and SEO.
+We aim for a site that adheres to established standards in terms of performance, accessibility, best practices and SEO.
 Unless otherwise specified, the site must achieve 100% scores in Google Lighthouse audits.

 ### Accessibility
-Le site doit respecter les bonnes pratiques en terme d'accessibilité.
+The site must adhere to best practices in terms of accessibility.

 ### Compatibility
 The site must be supported by all major browsers in current use today.
 Support for older browsers such as Internet Explorer is not required.